lukeburden/django-konst/README.md

 apple.save()
 ```

-Then downstream code can happily handle the instance as if it'd come straight out of the database.

-The aim of this library is to avoid using hard-coded constants, so it's really for the best if you're careful to only use the `Constants`, otherwise you're forgoing one of the key benefits of `konst`.
+The aim of `konst` is to avoid using hard-coded constants and make readable code when interacting with them, so it's really for the best if you're careful to only use `Constants` when setting or creating instances, otherwise you're forgoing one of the libraries key benefits.

 ## Contribute